 Two months later, we had unprecedented arguments — via telephone, following a different model, and available to the public to listen in live.

-The Court has announced that it will use the same system and method for arguments and press/public access, at least through January 2021.
+The Court has announced that it will use the same system and method for arguments and press/public access, at least through March 2021 (saying it “will continue to closely monitor public health guidance in determining plans for the April argument session”).

 To listen in live